Bywater Health exists because healthcare should never be the place where you feel the need to edit yourself.

 Meet the Team

-Chuck Williamson, MSN, FNP-C (He/They)
+Chuck Williamson, MSN, ANP-BC, PMHNP-BC

-James (Chris) Perdue, Nurse Practitioner
+James (Chris) Perdue, Nurse Practitioner, MSN, FNP-C

 Chris is a board-certified Family Nurse Practitioner with over 10 years of experience in Emergency Medicine.
 Growing up in a military family and living in multiple states fostered adaptability, empathy, and a deep respect for diversity.
 Chris earned an Associate of Science in Nursing from Calhoun Community College in 2015, a Bachelor of Science in Nursing from the University of North Alabama in 2020, and a Master of Science in Nursing—Family Nurse Practitioner—from the University of North Alabama in 2023.
 As a queer healthcare provider, Chris is passionate about delivering inclusive, affirming, and evidence-based care that meets the unique needs of the LGBTQ+ community.